Promoting your release – give your release the best chances!

 When you release music, you naturally want as many people as possible to hear it.
-Therefore, it’s important to market your release, both before and after the release day.
+Therefore, it’s important that you are promoting your release properly, both before and after the release day.
 Here, we have listed 10 things you can do to give your music the best chances of reaching the right listeners.
 Feel free to contact us if you have any questions or if you need help with this!

 1. Update your social media

-Make sure your social media accounts are up to date, and about 2-3 weeks before the song is released, start informing regularly that you are going to release music.
-Take the opportunity to talk about the song – what it’s about, how you came up with it, etc.
+Make sure your social media accounts are up to date.
+About 2-3 weeks before the song is released, it is time to start posting regularly about you releasing new music.
+Take the opportunity to talk about the song – what it’s about, how you wrote it, etc.

 2. Create a countdown on Instagram Stories